JRodDynamite/JRodDynamite.github.io/src/pages/about.md

 ## Professional Career

+ - Working at <b>HCL Software</b> as part of an acqui-hire, I led the development of the acquired product and facilitated integration across testing, sales, support, and services teams while engaging in technical discussions with clients for solution migrations.
- - Currently working as a <b>Lead Software Engineer</b> at <b>Unscrambl Singapore</b> developing and delivering products on real-time event detection for various industries especially banking and telecom domain.
+ - Previously worked as a <b>Lead Software Engineer</b> at <b>Unscrambl Singapore</b> developing and delivering products on real-time event detection for various industries especially banking and telecom domain.
- - Before this, led a team of cloud engineers and devops engineers for creating reusable components for CI/CD for cloud platforms majorly AWS.
+ - Before this, at <b>Splore</b> led a team of cloud engineers and devops engineers for creating reusable components for CI/CD for cloud platforms majorly AWS.
  - At <b>Unscrambl India</b> as a <b>Staff Software Engineer</b>, helped in building various solutions in stream data processing and conversational analytics.